Locations:

 Septoplasty

 Septoplasty is surgery to fix a crooked (or deviated) septum.
 This procedure allows better airflow through your nose and may improve breathing.
 Septoplasty is usually an outpatient procedure, so most people can go home the day of surgery.
-Swelling may last two to three days, but full recovery may take up to three months.
+Initial recovery usually takes a week or two, but full recovery may take several months.

 Overview